Last news in Fakti

 Strategic "comfortable relations"

-Last year, a delegation from the Houthi movement even visited Moscow.
+Last year, a delegation of the Houthis even visited Moscow.
 Both countries maintain close relations with Iran, and the United States is their main opponent, Klein notes.
 The Houthis are designated a terrorist organization by Washington.
 In recent months, they have repeatedly fired missiles at both Israel and international ships in the Red Sea.

-Klein sees a domestic political motive in the recruitment of foreign mercenaries, "to avoid the need for forced mobilization of Russian men".
-The Russian tactic of attacking with "human waves" requires many, but not necessarily experienced and trained, soldiers.
+Klein sees the recruitment of foreign mercenaries as a domestic political motive, "to avoid the need for forced mobilization of Russian men".
+The Russian tactic of attacking with "human waves" requires many, but not necessarily experienced and trained soldiers.
 The high number of victims of this approach in Russia is more easily explained if those killed are not Russian citizens.

 Authors: Tobias Dammers (ARD) | Mutassim al-Khetari (ARD) | Andreas Spinrath (ARD)